visit our sponsor

-- Schnapps: clear fruit-flavoured brandies available in hundreds of varieties.
+- Schnapps: clear fruit-flavored brandies available in hundreds of varieties.

-- Kirschwasser: a colourless cherry-flavoured spirit that originates from the Black Forest region.
+- Kirschwasser: a colorless cherry-flavored spirit that originates from the Black Forest region.

-- Bier: there are thousands of varieties of German beer from Weissbier (a cloudy light-coloured wheat brew) to Kölsch (a top-fermented beer brewed exclusively in the Cologne region) to Altbier (a dark copper coloured pour most popular in Düsseldorf).
+- Bier: there are thousands of varieties of German beer from Weissbier (a cloudy light-colored wheat brew) to Kölsch (a top-fermented beer brewed exclusively in the Cologne region) to Altbier (a dark copper-colored pour most popular in Düsseldorf).

 - Jägermeister: a digestive made with 56 herbs and spices at a strength of 35% alcohol.